Among women, breast cancer is the most common cancer and the second most common cause of cancer deaths.

 Several factors affect the risk of developing breast cancer.
 Thus, for some women, the risk is much higher or lower than average.
 Most factors that increase risk, such as age and certain abnormal genes, cannot be modified.
 However, regular exercise, particularly during adolescence and young adulthood, may reduce the risk of developing breast cancer.

 Far more important than trying to modify risk factors is being vigilant about detecting breast cancer so that it can be diagnosed and treated early, when it is more likely to be cured.
 Early detection is more likely when women have mammograms Mammography Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
 Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more .
-Regular breast self-examinations How to Do a Breast Self-Examination Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
+Regular breast self-examinations Breast self-awareness Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
 Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more are also recommended by some doctors, although these examinations have not been shown to reduce risk of death from breast cancer.